By the end of this section, you will be able to:

 How does the rate of heat transfer by conduction change when all spatial dimensions are doubled?

 Conduction is caused by the random motion of atoms and molecules.
 As such, it is an ineffective mechanism for heat transport over macroscopic distances and short times.
-For example, the temperature on Earth would be unbearably cold during the night and extremely hot during the day if heat transport in the atmosphere were only through conduction.
+For example, the temperature on Earth would be unbearably cold during the night and extremely hot during the day if heat transport into and through the atmosphere were only through conduction and radiation.
 Also, car engines would overheat unless there was a more efficient way to remove excess heat from the pistons.
 The next module discusses the important heat-transfer mechanism in such situations.

 In convection, thermal energy is carried by the large-scale flow of matter.
 It can be divided into two types.
 In forced convection, the flow is driven by fans, pumps, and the like.
 A simple example is a fan that blows air past you in hot surroundings and cools you by replacing the air heated by your body with cooler air.
 A more complicated example is the cooling system of a typical car, in which a pump moves coolant through the radiator and engine to cool the engine and a fan blows air to cool the radiator.